Containers Are Just Linux process (or process tree).

 podman version

 For this article, I will use rootful Podman in the low-level inspection steps because it makes namespace and filesystem introspection simpler.
-Podman absolutely supports rootless mode too, and we will talk about that near the end.
+Podman supports rootless mode too, but we will not talk about it in this article xD

 4. Step 1: Run One Real Container

-Let us create a tiny container with very visible limits:
+Let us create a tiny container with very visible limits, it will has fully explained in the next steps:

 --memory 128m \